antvis/G6/docs/manual/middle/elements/combos/rect.en.md

   container: 'mountNode',
   width: 800,
   height: 600,
+  // Set groupByTypes to false to get rendering result with reasonable visual zIndex for combos
+  groupByTypes: false,
   defaultCombo: {
     type: 'rect', // The type of the combo
     // ...
 Other configuraltions